Equidistribution from Fractals: Relating the distribution of orbits to the measure

 \begin{thm} Let $T:X\rightarrow X$ be a Borel-measurable map of a compact metric space, $\mu$ be a Borel probability measure on $X$ and $\mathcal{A}$ a generating partition.
 Then for $\mu$-a.e. $x$, if $x$ equidistributes for $\nu\in\mathcal{P}(X)$ along some $N_{k}\rightarrow\infty$, and if $\nu(\partial A)=0$ for all $A\in\mathcal{A}^{n}, n\in\N$, then

-If, furthermore, $\mathcal{A}$ is a topological generator, then the hypothesis on $\nu$ follows if, for all $n$, where $C_n=\bigcup_{A\in\mathcal{A}^n}\partial A$, and $C_n^{(\varepsilon)}$ is its $\varepsilon$-neighborhood. \end{thm}
+If, furthermore, $\mathcal{A}$ is a topological generator, then the hypothesis on $\nu$ follows if, for all $m$, where $C_m=\bigcup_{A\in\mathcal{A}^m}\partial A$, and $C_m^{(\varepsilon)}$ is its $\varepsilon$-neighborhood. \end{thm}

 Note that if in the right hand side of \eqref{eq:local-average} we replace $\mu_{\mathcal{A}^{n}(x)}$ by $\delta_{T^{n}x}$, then the convergence to $\nu$ is just a reformulation of the definition of equidistribution.
 Generally $\mu_{\mathcal{A}^{n}(x)}$ and $\delta_{T^{n}x}$ are very different measures and the content of the theorem is that these two sequences are nevertheless asymptotic in the Ces\`{a}ro sense.
 This is quite surprising, and such a general fact can only be due to very general principles, as we shall see in the proof.
-We also remark that compactness is used only to define the weak-* topology on measures and to give meaning to equidistribution, by providing a canonical algebra of test functions; but the phenomenon in fact is a purely measure-theoretic one.

 \begin{proof} We give the proof assuming that $\mathcal{A}$ is forward generating and comment on the invertible case at the end.

 Let $\mathcal{F}$ denote the set of linear combinations of indicator functions of $A\in\mathcal{A}^{n}$, $n\in\mathbb{N}$, with coefficients in $\mathbb{Q}$.
 This is a countable algebra and, for $x\in X$ and $\nu\in\mathcal{P}(X)$ such that $\nu(\partial A)=0$ for $A\in\mathcal{A}^{n}$, it is well known that $x$ equidistributes for $\nu$ along $N_{i}$ if and only if $\lim\frac{1}{N_{i}}\sum_{n=1}^{N_{i}}f(T^{n}x) = \int f\, d\nu$ for every $f\in\mathcal{F}$ (it is here that we use the assumption that $\nu$ gives zero mass to the boundaries of $A\in\mathcal{A}^n$).
 Similarly, the limit in the conclusion of the theorem holds if and only if $\lim\frac{1}{N_{i}}\sum_{n=1}^{N_{i}}\int f(x)\,d\mu_{\mathcal{A}^n(x)} = \int f\, d\nu$ for all $f\in\mathcal{F}$.
 It follows, then, that to prove the theorem it suffices for us to show that for $\mu$-a.e. $x$,